 And having been redefined as taxpayers and consumers, rather than citizens, the affected working people have been suckered into thinking they and their legitimate needs are the problem – and they have to make sacrifices for the good of the economy.
 Or they have been convinced that they will benefit as taxpayers – even if they suffer as citizens.

 Over the past few years a stream of reports have revealed just what that sacrifice has entailed.
 It has even fostered the use of a new term to describe modern working life: precarity.
 The numbers are scary.
 The Canadian Payroll Association’s annual poll revealed recently that 51 per cent of Canadian employees would be in real financial trouble if their paycheck were delayed by a week.
 A week.
 A quarter of those surveyed said they couldn’t pull together even $2000 to deal with an emergency.
 Almost half said they were spending all their income – or more – on basic family needs.
-The savings rate is now below 4% – it was 15% in the 1980s.
-Personal debt is at record levels, some 160% of annual income and no wonder: the real income gain of the average employee between 1980 and 2005 was a measly $52 – two dollars a year.
+The savings rate is now below four percent – it was 15 percent in the 1980s.
+Personal debt is at record levels, some 160 percent of annual income and no wonder: the real income gain of the average employee between 1980 and 2005 was a measly $52 – two dollars a year.
 The only thing keeping many families afloat is rising house prices.
-But 17% of mortgage holders will be under water if rates rise just 1.5%.
+But 17 percent of mortgage holders will be under water if rates rise just 1.5 percent.